railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

    :scale: 75
    :align: center

-   *Location structure when OpenERP has just been installed*
+   *Location Structure when OpenERP has just been installed*

-.. note::  Hierarchical stock locations
+.. note::  Hierarchical Stock Locations

     In OpenERP, locations are structured hierarchically.
     You can structure your locations as a tree, dependent on a parent-child relationship.